 Make it easy to gather wood for your fireplace or woodstove - When the pile of firewood is neatly stacked, it is easy to grab a few logs at a time.

-There are many different firewood stacking techniques, but stacking your firewood with the Holz Hausen is one of the easiest, most excellent looking, and most efficient.
+There are many different firewood stacking techniques, but stacking your firewood with the Holz Hausen is one of the easiest, most exceptional looking, and most efficient.

 The German Method for Stacking Firewood

 There is a german method for stacking firewood which is very popular.
-This simple, efficient method leaves you with a nice looking woodpile everyone will enjoy seeing.
+This simple, efficient method leaves you with a attractive looking woodpile everyone will enjoy seeing.

 This type of woodpile has been called many different names other than a holz hausen, such as holtz hausen, holden hausen, round, or a beehive stack.
 All of them describe a woodpile where firewood is stacked in the shape of a round cylinder.
 Stacking the wood in this way helps create a stack effect airflow which rises in the center toward the peak of the woodpile.